-Further details regarding the remuneration of non-executive and executive Directors are set out in the Remuneration Report of the Directors' Report section of the 30 June 2020 Annual Financial Report.
+Further details regarding the remuneration of Non-executive and executive Directors are set out in the Remuneration Report of the Directors' Report section of the 30 June 2021 Annual Financial Report.

-Recommendation 8.3: A company which has an equity-based remuneration scheme should have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and disclose that policy or a summary of it.
+Recommendation 8.3: A listed entity which has an equity-based remuneration scheme should:

+- (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - (b) disclose that policy or a summary of it.

-Under the Company's Security's Trading Policy, participants in the Company's equity-based remuneration plans (the Employee Share Acquisition Plan and the Employee Exempt Plan and Performance Right Plan) are not permitted to enter into any transactions that would limit the economic risk of unvested entitlements.
+Under the Company's Security's Trading Policy, participants in the Company's equity-based remuneration plans are not permitted to enter into any transactions that would limit the economic risk of unvested entitlements.